-- the processing is clearly provided for by applicable law; - the processing is necessary to protect the life or bodily integrity of a person who is unable to give consent due to actual impossibility or whose consent is not legally recognised, or the life or bodily integrity of another person; - the processing is necessary for the formation or performance of a legal contract to which the data subject is party; - the processing is necessary in order to comply with a legal obligation to which the data controller is subject; - the data has been made public by the data subject; - the processing is necessary in order to establish, use or protect a legal right; and - the processing is necessary for the purposes of legitimate interests pursued by the controller, provided that the fundamental rights and freedoms of the data subject are not harmed.
+- the processing is clearly provided for by applicable law; - the processing is necessary to protect the life or bodily integrity of a person who is unable to give consent due to actual impossibility or whose consent is not legally recognised, or the life or bodily integrity of another person; - the processing is necessary for the formation or performance of a legal contract to which the data subject is a party; - the processing is necessary to comply with a legal obligation to which the data controller is subject; - the data has been made public by the data subject; - the processing is necessary to establish, use or protect a legal right; and - the processing is necessary for the purposes of legitimate interests pursued by the controller, provided that the fundamental rights and freedoms of the data subject are not harmed.

-Pursuant to recent decisions by the Data Protection Board (the Board), data processors can request the explicit consent of the data owners only if the above circumstances are not present.
+Under the Data Protection Board's (the Board) recent decisions, data processors can request the explicit consent of the data owners only if the above circumstances are not present.